 (b) the diving contractor proposes to make a significant change to the method of operation or to procedures or equipment;

-(c) a number of minor changes result in the DSMS being significantly different from the most recent version of the DSMS accepted by the Safety Authority;
+(c) a number of minor changes result in the DSMS being significantly different from the most recent version of the DSMS accepted by the Minister;

-(d) the Safety Authority gives notice in accordance with regulation 14.
+(d) the Minister gives notice in accordance with regulation 14.

 (2) Without affecting subregulation (1), a diving contractor must revise a DSMS —

-(a) at the end of each consecutive period of 5 years starting on the day on which the DSMS was first accepted by the Safety Authority; or
+(a) at the end of each consecutive period of 5 years starting on the day on which the DSMS was first accepted; or

 (b) if the DSMS is revised, at the end of each consecutive period of 5 years starting on the day of the most recent acceptance.

+[Regulation 13 amended in Gazette 30 Dec 2011 p.
+5540 and 5542-3.]

 14. Notice requesting revision of DSMS

-(1) The Safety Authority may, by written notice (a revision notice) request a diving contractor to revise a DSMS.
+(1) The Minister may, by written notice (a revision notice) request a diving contractor to revise a DSMS.

 (2) A revision notice must set out —